Breast Cancer Fundraising Ideas, Events & More

 One popular way to raise funds for medical expenses or Breast Cancer research (or other illnesses with no known cure), is to host a “For the Cure” event.
 You can create this kind of theme with any type of fundraising event.
 You raise fundraising dollars by having participants collect online donations on your peer-to-peer fundraising website and you also charge an admission fee to attend the event.

-In order to be most successful in your fundraising efforts, make sure to organize an event that will appeal to your audience.
-Breast cancer fundraisers often target women, since they are most aware of the threat of the disease.
+To be most successful in your fundraising efforts, make sure to organize an event that will appeal to your audience.
+Breast cancer fundraisers often target women since they are most aware of the threat of the disease.
 With this in mind, you may want to consider creating an event that spreads awareness to the audience most at-risk, while making the activities fun for women.

 Cook For The Cure Events

 - Organize a bake sale and sell healthy inspired goods at school sporting events or open houses.
-Include gluten free and low sugar options so everyone can enjoy.
+Include gluten-free and low-sugar options so everyone can enjoy them.

 - Create a school cookbook combining healthy recipes and food choices to sell online and as part of your fundraising event.

-- Host a Farm to Table dinner, highlighting local and organic products.
+- Host a Farm to Table dinner highlighting local and organic products and establishments.

 Shop for the Cure

 Partner with local retailers by advertising a day or weekend “Shop for the Cure” event.
-During your campaign, a small percentage of sales made at participating retailers will go towards your breast cancer charity.
+During your campaign, a small percentage of sales made at participating retailers will go toward your breast cancer charity.
 Some businesses may include special displays of pink items as well.
-Make sure to promote the event through local media, especially outlets who target women.
+Make sure to promote the breast cancer fundraising event through local media, especially outlets that target women.
 Consumers may decide to make a special shopping trip the weekend of your fundraising event.
-What a great excuse to spend money, while contributing to a good cause!
+What a great excuse to spend money while contributing to a good cause!
 Consider adding a fundraising raffle with in-kind donations such as a Mall Shopping Spree or gift certificates from your participating businesses as prizes.
 Raffles add a fun twist and added fundraising potential to any event.

 Cuts For The Cure

-Work with local salons to offer free or reduced price haircuts or manicures in exchange for Breast Cancer Fundraising donations.
+Another great breast cancer fundraising idea is to host Cuts for the Cure.
+Work with local salons to offer free or reduced-price haircuts or manicures in exchange for donations towards your breast cancer fundraising.
 What a great way for women to bond… over pampering themselves at a salon and contributing to a great cause.
 Partner with local media (such as radio or newspaper) to promote the event, and you will have no problem getting a salon to donate their services for free publicity.
-After all, this is a great press opportunity and could help a salon build their customer-base.
+After all, this is a great press opportunity and could help a salon build its customer base.

-Another way you can run Cut for the Cure events is to ask supporters to donate their hair.
-Men and women, boys and girls of all ages can get involved as friends and family pledge dollars for inches cut.
-For those who cut off more than 12 inches, they can then donate their locks and tresses to breast cancer support and awareness charities that accept donated hair.
-Donated hair is made into wigs that are offered to chemotherapy and cancer patients that have lost their hair as part of their treatment and disease.
-You will be delightfully surprised as to how many people are willing to donate when such a strong gesture is made by their friend or family member.
+Another way you can run Cuts for the Cure events is to ask supporters to donate their hair to those suffering from cancer.
+Men and women, boys and girls of all ages, can get involved as friends and family pledge dollars for inches cut.
+Those who cut off 12 inches can donate their locks and tresses to breast cancer support and awareness charities that accept donated hair.
+Note that normally no chemically treated hair, including bleaches and permanent dyes, and no hair that is more than 5 percent gray will be accepted for donations.
+Donated hair is made into wigs (by organizations such as Locks for Love) that are offered to chemotherapy and cancer patients that have lost their hair as part of their disease and treatment.
+You will be delightfully surprised how many people are willing to donate when such a strong gesture is made by their friend or family member.

 Team up with a local studio to offer a full day of classes and perhaps a workshop on breast health and early detection.
 You could also include a small bazaar of pink breast cancer items for sale.
-Think beyond the pink ribbon to pink yoga mats, water bottles, jewelry and shirts.
+Think beyond the pink ribbon to pink yoga mats, water bottles, jewelry, and breast cancer awareness t-shirts.

-Don’t forget to make the registration and donation process easy for your supporters.
-People are busy and convenience is a must to getting the participation levels and meeting the financial goals you seek.
-Provide a way for people to contribute online in case they cannot make the event, and make collecting donations and pledges easy for participants to reach their goals by implementing easy-to-use online fundraising software tools from DoJiggy.
+Don’t forget to make the donation process easy for your supporters.
+People are busy, and convenience is a must to get the participation levels and meet the financial goals you seek.
+Provide a way for people to contribute online in case they cannot make the event, and make collecting donations and pledges easy for participants to reach their goals by implementing easy-to-use online fundraising software tools.

 Spread the Word!

-Regardless of the breast cancer fundraising idea your non-profit organization decides to undertake in the fight against cancer, remember that the key to any successful fundraising event is getting the word out.
-Create your fundraising website, then announce it on Social media and within your community.
+Regardless of the breast cancer fundraising idea your nonprofit organization decides to undertake in the fight against cancer, remember that the key to any successful fundraising event is getting the word out.
+Create your fundraising website, then announce it on Social media, to your newsletter audience, and within your community.
 Write a press release announcing the fundraising initiative and follow up with local media to see if they might want to be involved.
 Work with local businesses for sponsorship opportunities, donations, and helping to spread the word.
-Encourage community members to volunteer their time, to participate in the event and support your fundraising participants.
-Since most everyone knows someone who has been effected by this disease, you have a host of supporters ready to be motivated by and for your organization.
+Encourage community members to volunteer their time, to participate in the event, and support your fundraising participants.
+Since most everyone knows someone who has been affected by this disease, you have a host of supporters ready to be motivated by and for your organization.